cjcoats/SMOKE-m3utilio/README.md

 Fortran-90 provides very simple and flexible array structure for "auto" local-variable arrays.
 SMOKE almost throughout avoids this simplicity, using `ALLOCATE` and `DEALLOCATE` for what should be local-variable arrays.
+This creates "memory fragmentation" (another form of memory leak), and increases cache and TLB overhead, in addition to adding considerable code-complexity.

 In a number of places, `ALLOCATE / DEALLOCATE` arrays were turned into auto arrays.
 (Doing this to the maximum extent possible would have been